 These represent prime examples of zoning concerns, as these rural lands were generally designated Agricultural.
-When the land now designated as a potential commercial center was initially applied to be brought into trust, the declared intention was for affordable tribal housing, associated infrastructure, and public green space.
-The northern segment of the parcel was turned into tribal housing, but no mention was made of a retail center or casino on its southern half.
+When the land now designated as a potential commercial center was initially applied to be brought into trust in 2001, the declared intention was for affordable tribal housing, associated infrastructure, and public green space.
+After being moved into trust, the northern segment of the parcel was turned into tribal housing, with no mention made of a retail center or casino on its southern half.
+Similarly to the trust land now being used for cannabis cultivation, had it been known that one day the Tribe's plans might include a commercial development there, the County would have been able to factor that into its decision making processes.